cuinjune/chat-room/README.md

 ## Setup
 1. Installation of node.js is required.
 Follow [this guide](https://github.com/itp-dwd/2020-spring/blob/master/guides/installing-nodejs.md) to install it.
-2. Run the following commands in the Terminal
+2. Run the following commands in the Terminal.
 ```
 git clone https://github.com/cuinjune/chat-room.git
 cd chat-room